basecom/pond/docs/features/account-management.md

 ## Login

 The login flow allows customers to sign in using their email and password.
 It is built using a layered component structure that separates logic from presentation.
 Layout and behavior are customizable through named slots and props.
-The components are used in a full page login page as well as a modal opening from the header.
+The components are used in a full-page login page as well as a modal opening from the header.

 ---